aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/protect/decryptwithpassword/_index.md

 ---
-title: Decrypt local spreadsheets with password in Cloud
+title: PHP Decrypt Excel/Calc Spreadsheet with Password – Cells Cloud
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc unlock.
-Spreadsheets decrypt by the Cells Cloud API.
-SDK support kinds of development languages.
-They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift.
+description: Use Aspose Cells Cloud PHP SDK to decrypt Excel or OpenOffice Calc files protected by password.
+Call the Unlock API in minutes—no installation needed.
+Try free today!

 ---